An otherwise successful weight loss journey can sometimes come to a grinding halt when pesky belly fat refuses to GTFO.

-If you’re trying to lose some of either type of body fat, try one (or a few) of these science-backed tips.
+If you’re trying to lose some belly or another type of body fat, try one (or a few) of these science-backed tips.

 1. Exercise on the regular